• Skip to primary navigation

 Spiralized Potato Chips With Onion Dip

-Once I cut the ribbons apart with a knife, I had extremely thin potato slices that I could season and bake for a healthy treat.
+Once I cut the ribbons apart with a knife, I had extremely thin potato slices that I could season and bake for a nutritious treat.
 This is the quickest and easiest way to slice up potatoes if you are making them for a big party.

 Spiralized Potato Chips With Onion Dip